CaMiMtoto/task-manager-react-js/README.md

 ## Description

 This is a task management app that allows users to create, read, update and delete tasks.
-The app is built using the Django framework and the Django Rest Framework.
-The app is deployed on Heroku and can be accessed via the link below.
+The app is built using the react js.

 ## Features